Winnypohh/Rock-Paper-Scissors-Lizard-Spock/README.md

         Website is in full function with screen sizes.
         </p>
         <a href="https://github.com/Winnypohh/Rock-Paper-Scissors-Lizard-Spock" rel="nofollow">Click here to view Site.</a>
-        <h1>Way this game?
+        <p>Way this game?
 In my mind it's the game for everyone age from 5-....!
-Even people with hearing problems can have a fun!!</h1>
+Even people with hearing problems can have a fun!!</p>
         <ul>
         <li>There is very seriuse competisons with that game all over the world!!</li>
         </ul>